galileo28/TaskTrackerCli/README.md

 * `commands/`: Contains individual command modules
 * `lib/taskManager.js`: Core task management logic
 * `utils/fileHandler.js`: Handles file operations for task persistence

+## Challenge Solution

+This project is a solution to a challenge from [roadmap.sh](https://roadmap.sh/projects/task-tracker).
+It is designed to demonstrate CLI and task management concepts in a practical application.